dirtsimple/imposer/README.md

 If you're distributing your state as part of a wordpress theme plugin, you can include the state file as `default.state.md` in the root of your plugin, or inside an `imposer/` subdirectory.
 Users can then `require "your-theme-or-plugin-name"` to load the default state file.
 If on the other hand you're distributing it as a `composer` package, it would work the same way  except people would `require "your-org/your-name"` to load its default state file.

 You can of course have state files besides a default: you can use them to provide a variety of profiles for configuring your plugin or theme.
-For example, if your theme has various example or starter sites, you can define them as state files, and people could import them with `imposer require my-theme/portfolio`, to load the `portfolio.state.md` in the root or `imposer/` subdirectory of your theme.
+For example, if your theme has various example or starter sites, you can define them as state files, and people could import them with `imposer apply my-theme/portfolio`, to load the `portfolio.state.md` in the root or `imposer/` subdirectory of your theme.
 Such state files can depend on other state files, and users can build their own state files on top of those, using `require`.

 ### Shell Hooks